Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 Right: The new town held its first municipal election in December, 1902 (Houston Post, December 7, 1902)

-In 1937, Frisco sold the FW&RG to Santa Fe, but retained the tracks going north from their main yard in south Fort Worth to Frisco Junction.
-This allowed them to continue serving the stockyards.
-They also retained the line between the yard and the T&P connection to facilitate continued access via Rock Island's line from Irving.
-Although the line to Frisco Junction crossed the T&P, it was not at grade and there were no connecting tracks, hence the track between the yard and the T&P connection was critical.
-At some undetermined date, this track was abandoned, leaving the line to Frisco Junction as the only means for trains to reach Frisco's yard.
-Frisco trains from Irving would enter Fort Worth near downtown, but there was no direct route to the Frisco yard.
-Going north to Tower 60 was not a solution because there was no simple way to turn the train around to go back south to Frisco Junction.
-To solve this problem, a connecting track between the Rock Island and Cotton Belt tracks was built south of Tower 60, barely north of their respective rail bridges over the West Fork of the Trinity River.
-This required the Frisco to obtain Cotton Belt rights over a short section of track.
+In 1937, Frisco sold the FW&RG to Santa Fe, but retained the track between the Frisco yard and Frisco Jct. so that service to the stockyards could continue.
+At some undetermined date c.1954, the T&P connection downtown that led to Frisco's yard was abandoned, leaving the line from Frisco Jct. as the only means for trains to reach Frisco's yard.
+When Frisco freight trains arrived from Irving, the only choice was to go north to Tower 60 on Rock Island's main line, but there would have been no way to turn the trains around to head south to reach Frisco Jct.
+To solve this problem, a connecting track from the Rock Island main line to the Cotton Belt tracks near Frisco Jct. was built barely north of the rail bridges over the West Fork of the Trinity River.
+Since Rock Island's track was the farthest east, the new connector had to cross the other two main lines (FW&D and Santa Fe) to reach the Cotton Belt.
+This also required the Frisco to obtain Cotton Belt rights over a short section of track.

-Below: In these two north-facing aerial images ((c)historicaerials.com), the first four numbered bridges, all of which cross the West Fork of the Trinity River, are: (1) Samuels Ave. street bridge; (2) GC&SF rail bridge; (3) FW&D rail bridge; and (4) Rock Island rail bridge.
+Above: In these two north-facing aerial images ((c)historicaerials.com), the first four numbered bridges, all of which cross the West Fork of the Trinity River, are: (1) Samuels Ave. street bridge; (2) GC&SF rail bridge; (3) FW&D rail bridge; and (4) Rock Island rail bridge.
 Bridge (5) is the Cotton Belt rail bridge over Marine Creek.
-The rail connector (yellow arrows) that was added between 1952 and 1956 provided a connection between the Cotton Belt track (green circle) and the Rock Island (red circle).
+The rail connector (yellow arrows) that was added between 1952 and 1956 provided a connection between the Cotton Belt switch (green circle) and the Rock Island switch (red circle).
 Frisco Junction was located about 700 ft. south of the Cotton Belt bridge (5).
-Due to its proximity, Tower 60 would most likely have managed the signals and switches for this connecting track.
+Due to its proximity, Tower 60 would undoubtedly have managed the signals and switches for the new connector.
 The red-dashed roadway is NE 23rd St. / Decatur Ave. which crossed the three main tracks at grade.
-Below: Lines in the Samuels Ave. pavement mark its grade crossing of the former Frisco connecting track; it was removed sometime between 1981 and 1990.
-Note also the swing gate to the right.
+Below: Looking south, lines in the Samuels Ave. pavement mark its grade crossing of the former Frisco connecting track which was removed sometime between 1981 and 1990.
 The switch off the Cotton Belt remains intact, but the track now ends inside the fenced yard of the unidentified business to the right.
 (Google Street View 2013)

-Below: The brick Tower 60 was razed in the 1980s. (undated photo, Museum of the American Railroad collection)
+Below: Tower 60 was razed c.1987 (undated photo, Museum of the American Railroad collection)

 Fort Worth Record & Register, February 8, 1904